Particles に, へ, and から

 学校来る

-Be aware that there are other particles we can use to mark the location of actions.
-The kind of particle that is the most appropriate to use depends on the specific verb used in the sentence.
-While there are general rules or explanations that can help you remember these situations, the only real way to know for sure is through experience.
+Be aware that these are all loose rules.
+In reality, the kind of particle that is the most appropriate to use depends on the specific verb used in the sentence.
+General rules or explanations can help you remember these situations, but the only real way to know for sure is through experience.
 You’ll have to remember which verb goes with which particle as it often will feel rather arbitrary.

 研究者なる